Pre-Conference Immersion Sessions

-Designed to provide adults with a more intimate experience and in-depth discussion about targeted topics or venues, Pre-conference Immersion Sessions are offered on Wednesday, June 14, 2017 from 8:30 am until 2:30 pm for a registration fee of $85.95 each.
+Designed to provide adults with a more intimate experience and in-depth discussion about targeted topics or venues, Pre-conference Immersion Sessions are offered on Wednesday, June 13, 2018 from 8:30 am until 2:30 pm for a registration fee of $85.95 each.
 Because these sessions are limited to 25 attendees, they sell out quickly.
 The cost for each attending adult covers registration but not lunch.
-An attendee may bring their own lunch or select a 4 day meal ticket option if staying for the rest of the conference (see below) or eat off campus.
-There is no individual pay-at-door option this year for a Wednesday only lunch.
+An attendee may bring their own lunch, may select a 4 day meal ticket option if staying for the rest of the conference (see below), or may eat off campus.
+There is no individual pay-at-the-door option this year for a Wednesday-only lunch.

 The immersion sessions are intended for adults and only babes-in-arms may accompany parents.
 If the infant begins to cry, we ask parents to please leave until the child is quiet so that others' learning is not hindered.

 The Warped Table - 1940

 For years we have all been doing composer study, folk songs, and hymns with our children, and what a delight they are!
 But have you heard of musical drill or Sol-fa?
 Come and engage in a full morning of musical parent/teacher training where you will have an opportunity to learn and practice many of the musical skills taught in the P.N.E.U. schools!
 We’ll sing through several sol-fa (ear training) lessons, do a folk dance, practice musical games and drill, think about instrumental music in a Mason paradigm, and experience some new ideas to apply to composer study.
 We will also learn the principles undergirding these practices as we talk through the scope and sequence for each of the six forms of music education.